VirtualPhotonics/MieSimulatorGUI/paper/paper.md

 # Acknowledgments

 We acknowledge support from the Laser Microbeam and Medical Program (LAMMP), a NIH Biomedical Technology Resource (P41-EB015890).
 JCR and VV acknowledge the support from the NIH (R21-GM128135) and the NSF (CBET-1805082).
+JCR was the primary contributor, handling the core software development, UI design, validation, GitHub upload, and drafting the original manuscript.
+VV provided overall supervision and critically reviewed and edited the final manuscript.
+CH developed the initial Mie scattering code, and LG assisted with the GitHub upload.

 # References